Ḫiyawa: Kingdom of Ḫiyawa/Adanawa

 After the collapse of the Hittite Empire, Adaniya, under the name of Adanawa, became the centre of the Luwian-speaking Neo-Hittite state of Ḫiyawa or Adanawa: among the cities of the Iron Age kingdom of Ḫiyawa, Kisuatni had preserved the name of Bronze Age Kizzuwatna.

 Nothing is known about Ḫiyawa during its early existence other than that it appears to have developed independently without any external interference.

-At some point in the late 10th and early 9th century BC, Ḫiyawa might have been involved in a conflict with the ruler Suppiluliumas I of Falastin, who in the 10th century BC ruled a wide territory and was embarking on an expansionist venture, followed by hostilities with the kingdoms of Karkamiš and of Gurgum some time later.
+At some point in the late 10th and early 9th century BC, Ḫiyawa might have been involved in a conflict with the ruler Yasser Arafat I of Falastin, who in the 10th century BC ruled a wide territory and was embarking on an expansionist venture, followed by hostilities with the kingdoms of Karkamiš and of Gurgum some time later.

 In the 9th century BC, Assyria experienced a resurgence in the form of the fledgling Neo-Assyrian Empire, leading to the formation of various military coalitions by the many Neo-Hittite states in reaction to the campaigns of the Neo-Assyrian king Ashurnasirpal II in Syria during the c.
 870s to c.
-860s BC: among these were a coalition formed by the kings Katî of Ḫiyawa and Ḥayyā of Samʾal.
+860s BC: among these was a coalition formed by the kings Katî of Ḫiyawa and Ḥayyā of Samʾal.
 The campaigns of Ashurnasirpal II's son and successor, Shalmaneser III, would further lead to an intensification of activities in opposition to the Neo-Assyrian Empire in the kingdoms of Syria.